StormicK/rustypandas/README.md

 cargo tauri build
 ```

 This will create a `dist` folder containing the executable.
+It will also create an installer.

 ## Contributing